matthewdrees/matthewdrees.github.io/_posts/2022-09-30-the-rust-programming-language.md

 Crates.io is a public repository of useful code.
 Anyone can publish to it.
 Code is permanent.
 Can *yank* a version to prevent other projects from using it.
 Use a crate by putting the it in *dependencies* section of your *Cargo.toml* file.
 Install and run binaries from it using *cargo install*.

 "A *workspace* is a set of packages that share the same *Cargo.lock* and output directory."

+## 15. Smart Pointers

+Box<T> stores T on the heap.
+E.g. let n = Box::new(5) creates an i32 value of 5 on the heap.

+The Deref trait provides the dereference operator *.

+Deref coercion...